Fixing my website after a recent Github Pages overhaul

 So, I’ll quickly break down the key concepts that were hard for me to pick up while figuring out the new workflows:

-• You do not need to know how this artifact system works — you only need to know that any artifact is produced via the special actions/upload-artifact action.
+actions/deploy-pagesthat needs to be run at the end of your publishing workflow operates with some kind of artifact calledgithub-pages. - You do not need to know how this artifact system works — you only need to know that any artifact is produced via the special

-• actions/upload-pages-artifact takes in a parameter called path which should have your built static website in it.
+actions/upload-artifactaction. actions/upload-pages-artifactmakes a call toactions/upload-artifactinsideactions/upload-pages-artifacttakes in a parameter calledpathwhich should have your built static website in it.
 For me it was “docs/”, so the root of my website was in “docs/index.html”.
-This action converts your built static website into just the github-pages artifact that actions/deploy-pages needs.
+This action converts your built static website into just thegithub-pagesartifact thatactions/deploy-pagesneeds.

 With this in mind, it should be clear that the sequence of steps upload-pages-artifact -> deploy-pages just publishes your website built at path to Github Pages.